18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 title: Public disclosures of vulnerabilities
 ---

-When someone in the public alerts us to a potential vulnerability, we need to respond and triage quickly.
+When someone in the public alerts us to a potential vulnerability, either via HackerOne or our [`our public disclosure email address`](mailto:tts-vulnerability-reports@gsa.gov), we need to respond and triage quickly.
 There are three steps in the process:

 1. [Triage the vulnerability](#triage-the-vulnerability)
 2. [File an issue](#file-an-issue)